fastly/WordPress-Plugin/readme.txt

 * Change PURGE methodology
 * Performance enhancements

+== About Fastly ==

+Fastly is the only real-time content delivery network designed to seamlessly integrate with your development stack.

+Fastly provides real-time updating of content and the ability to cache dynamic as well as static content.
+For any content that is truly uncacheable, we'll accelerate it.

+In addition we allow you to update your configuration in seconds, provide real time log and stats streaming, powerful edge scripting capabilities, and TLS termination (amongst many other features).

+== License ==

+Fastly.com WordPress Plugin
+Copyright (C) 2011,2012,2013,2014,2015 Fastly.com

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.

 == Upgrade Notice ==
 Additional features with improvements in purging precision and Fastly API options